 This zone is generally poor in wildlife.
 The only mammals which are at all widely distributed are wild boar, barking deer, serow, goral, and bears.
 Different varieties of birds are also found in this zone.

 C. Temperate Evergreen Forest

-Northward, on the lower slopes and spurs of the great Himalayas, oaks and pines are the dominant species up to an altitude of about 2400m above which are found dense conifer forests including Picea, Tsuga, Larix, and Abies spp.
+Northward, on the lower slopes and spurs of the great Himalayas, oaks and pines are the dominant species up to an altitude of about 2400m above which are found in dense conifer forests including Picea, Tsuga, Larix, and Abies spp.
 The latter is usually confined to higher elevations with Betula typically marking the upper limit of the tree line.
 At about 3600 to 3900m, rhododendron, bamboo, and maples are commonly associated with the coniferous zone.
 The composition of the forest varies considerably with coniferous predominating in the west and ericaceous in the east.
-The wildlife of this region includes the Himalayan bear, serow, goral, barking deer and wild boar, with Himalayan tahr sometimes being seen on steep rocky faces above 2400m.
+The wildlife of this region includes the Himalayan bear, serow, goral, barking deer, and wild boar, with Himalayan tahr, sometimes being seen on steep rocky faces above 2400m.

-The red panda is among the more interesting of the mammals found in this zone; it appears to be fairly distributed in suitable areas of the forest above 1800m.
+The red panda is among the more interesting mammals found in this zone; it appears to be fairly distributed in suitable areas of the forest above 1800m.
 The rich and varied avifauna of this region includes several spectacular and beautiful pheasants, including the Danfe pheasant, Nepal's national bird.

 D. Subalpine and Alpine Zone

 Above the tree line, rhododendron, juniper scrub, and other procumbent woody vegetation may extend to about 4200m where it is then succeeded by a tundra-like association of short grasses, sedge mosses, and alpine plants wherever there is sufficient soil.
 This continues up to the lower limit of perpetual snow and ice at about 5100m.